-In fact, the brand claims that some of their hotel linens like embroidered, silk curtains were sourced from the iconic Ritz Hôtel in Paris and date all the way back to the 1800s.
+In fact, the upcycled clothing brand says that some of their hotel linens like embroidered, silk curtains were sourced from the iconic Ritz Hôtel in Paris and date all the way back to the 1800s.

-Another brand that’s found its treasure in furnishing textiles and home linens, Selina Sanders sources vintage materials like tea towels, curtains, quilts, blankets and other linens to create one-of-a-kind pieces that have details like detachable collars and reversible styles that offer you more than one way to wear them.
+An upcycled fashion designer who has found treasure in furnishing textiles and home linens, Selina Sanders sources vintage materials like tea towels, curtains, quilts, blankets and other linens to create one-of-a-kind pieces that have details like detachable collars and reversible styles that offer you more than one way to wear them.

 With trends like Cottagecore and coastal grandmother taking TikTok by a storm, these pieces are sure to make a statement — and not just this season, but for a lifetime to come.

 Using a wide variety of vintage quilts and bedsheets, Farewell Frances makes upcycled clothing look every bit as covetable and chic.